-Math Snacks (mathsnacks.org) are short animations, games, and inquiry-based lessons that engage learners in actively building a conceptual understanding of mathematical ideas.
-Math Snacks are offered in English or Spanish and are available anytime, anywhere through free web access.
-They have been tested and used in formal school settings, during summer camps, and at home, extending the impact for multiple uses.
-They facilitate learning by providing carefully structured mathematical experiences with engaging technology and are developed in strong collaboration between mathematicians, mathematics educators, researchers, and learning designers.
+Math Snacks offers short animations, games, and inquiry-based lessons that engage learners in actively building a conceptual understanding of mathematical ideas.
+Math Snacks has English and Spanish content and is available for free anytime.
+The learning material has been used in schools, summer camps, and at home, extending the impact for multiple uses.
+As a project funded by the National Science Foundation, they facilitate learning by providing carefully structured mathematical experiences with engaging technology and are developed in strong collaboration between New Mexico State University mathematicians, educators, researchers, and learning designers.

 USPTO Kids Pages